Images Depict Mature Plants

 Summer Wine Ninebark Shrubs for Sale Online

 An exciting improvement to Ninebark, Physocarpus Summer Wine combines the fine texture and compact branching of Physocarpus 'Nana' with the dark foliage of Physocarpus Diabolo.
-Smaller than other ninebark varieties, Physocarpus Summer Wine is an easy way to introduce wine colored foliage into the home garden.
-It is fast growing and has few, if any, pest problems.
-Its graceful, arching habit makes if very appealing in the landscape.
+Smaller than other ninebark varieties, Physocarpus Summer Wine is an easy way to introduce wine-colored foliage into the home garden.
+It is fast-growing and has few if any, pest problems.
+Its graceful, arching habit makes it very appealing in the landscape.
 It adds beautiful color and vibrancy to your garden, especially in spring.
 In early June it blooms with white button-like flowers that accent the leaves nicely.
-Pruning and other maintenance is rarely needed.
+Pruning and other maintenance are rarely needed.
 Use it as a bold accent or part of a mixed border.
 Physocarpus Summer Wine may even be cut for use in arrangements.
 This is a trouble-free addition to either the home or commercial landscape.

 History and introduction:

 Physocarpus Summer Wine is noted for its deeply cut, wine-red foliage and its dense, free-branching, mounded growth habit.
 It is the result of a cross between P. opulifolius ‘Nanus’ (seed parent) and P. opulifolius ‘Diabolo’ (pollen parent).
 It typically grows 4-6’ tall and as wide, but, unlike the species, is noted for retaining compact form.
 Small pinkish-white, five-petaled flowers in dense, flat, rounded, 1-2” diameter, spiraea-like clusters (corymbs) appear in late spring.
 Ovate to rounded, usually 3-5 lobed leaves (to 4” long) are wine red.
 Foliage color tends to green up in hot summer climates as the summer progresses.